Thorough Examination: whose job?

 -Health & Safety at Work Act, 1974-

-If the truck is leased, or rented on a long-term basis (12 months or more), the responsibilities are the same as if it was owned outright, and the duty remains with the employer of the truck operator.
+Here the responsibilities are the same as if it was owned outright, and the duty remains with the employer of the truck operator to arrange Thorough Examinations.

-…BUT the employer of the truck’s operator must still satisfy themselves that the truck carries a valid Thorough Examination – usually by insisting on having a copy of the Report of Thorough Examination included with the rental documentation.
+In either situation, the employer of the truck’s operator must be certain that the truck carries a valid Thorough Examination – usually by insisting on having a copy of the Report of Thorough Examination included with the rental documentation.

 In addition, the truck must have a valid Report of Thorough Examination whenever it leaves an owner’s undertaking – in effect, when it changes hands, or is transferred between companies, whether on a temporary or permanent basis.

-More questions about Thorough Examination?
-Click here to find a CFTS accredited examiner.
+Do you have more questions about Thorough Examinations?
+Click here to find a CFTS-accredited examiner.